Amazon Self-Publishing Problems And Solutions For Authors

 No, it isn’t too late.
 But you will need to play catch up.

-You need to have free copies of your ebook to send to beta readers.
-Start the process of begging, grovelling and pleading with friends, associates and your online social contacts to find willing beta readers.
+Start the process of begging, groveling, and pleading with friends, associates, and your online social media contacts to find willing beta readers.

-Offering your ebook for free on Amazon for five days is a short lottery which rarely works now in getting reviews.
+Offering your ebook for free on Amazon for five days is a short lottery that rarely works now in getting reviews.

 You will need to make your own ebook copy by converting your Word manuscript to both ebook file formats.

 Once you have your free ebook in both formats, you are ready to send out as many readers as possible.

 My publisher got my new book up and on sale and then sent me my promo codes to give away free copies.
 So I went to work.

 4. Sales are flat or non-existent on all retailers

 In fact, only a very small proportion do, and they are usually titles by established authors.

 There are no magic silver bullets to fire because selling books is a tough business.

-It can help gain page reads and earning some royalties.
-It could also help in getting a few more precious book reviews.
+It can help gain page reads and earn some royalties, and it could also help get a few more precious book reviews.

 You can also use the five days when you can make your ebook free on the Kindle Store.
 This can help your sales ranking a little in the short term.

-Try one enrolment period of 90 days to see if it helps in attracting page reads and ebook buyers.
+Try one enrolment period of 90 days to see if it helps attract page reads and ebook buyers.

 5. Your book cover is not that appealing.
 Sorry.

-Book covers do sell books.
 Fantastic book covers can even help sell awful books.
 But an awful cover won’t help sell a great book.

 If you look at your book cover (honestly) in thumbnail view among other books in your genre, does it really stand out, pop out, catch the eye and beg to be read?

 Ask friends or family to do the same.

 But look at which cover was most people’s first choice and note what is different.

 Your book cover

 What about your title font?
-Romance titles use a lot of fancy script fonts, whereas mystery and suspense use bold san serif fonts.
+Romance titles use a lot of fancy script fonts, whereas mystery and suspense use bold san-serif fonts.
 But paranormal and fantasy often use fine serif fonts.